doctrine/DoctrineModule/docs/hydrator.md

 #### The fieldsets

 We now need to create two fieldsets that will map those entities.
-With Zend Framework 2, it's a good practice to create one fieldset per entity in order to reuse them accross many forms.
+With Zend Framework 2, it's a good practice to create one fieldset per entity in order to reuse them across many forms.

 Here is the fieldset for the Tag.
 Notice that in this example, I added a hidden input whose name is "id".
 This is needed for editing.
 Most of the time, when you create the Blog Post for the first time, the tags does not exist.